 What kind of social proof answers that question and builds trust?

-Let’s turn to the expert advice of customer experience thought leader, Shep Hyken.
+Let’s turn to the expert advice of customer experience thought leader Shep Hyken.

 Here are his four ways to build trust through social proof:

-- Use testimonials and reviews: People trust other people and are inclined to consult reviews online before investing in products or services.
+- Use testimonials and reviews: People trust others and are inclined to consult reviews online before investing in products or services.
 In your marketing materials, feature testimonials with pictures of real customers describing why they love doing business with you.
 Spotlight five-star reviews and positive feedback to demonstrate the value customers get from your offerings.

 - Capitalize on word-of-mouth: You should have processes in place to promote social sharing by your audience.
 In addition, you should encourage referrals and reward people who guide others to your business.